riboviz/riboviz/docs/developer/config.md

 $ pytest riboviz/test/test_upgrade_config.py
 ```

-Search for all references to the `riboviz/params.py` constant as it was prior to renaming, across all the Python code, and update these references.
+Search for all references to the `riboviz/params.py` constant as it was prior to renaming, across all the Python code, in `riboviz/` and its subdirectories, and update these references.

 ### 3. Update Nextflow, `prep_riboviz.nf`